robert-nganga/SafePass/README.md

   - Secure password generation
   - Biometrics Login

-## MVVM Architecture
-The Model-View-ViewModel (MVVM) architecture is a design pattern that separates the business logic of an application from its user interface.
-It consists of three layers:

-### Model
-The model layer is responsible for handling the data and business logic of the app.
-In this app, the model layer consists of the Room database, which is used to store and retrieve the passwords.
-The database is managed by a Repository class, which acts as an intermediary between the ViewModel and the database.

-### View
-The view layer is responsible for displaying the data to the user and handling user input.
-In this app, the view layer consists of the app's Activity and Fragment classes, which define the layout and user interface elements.

-### ViewModel
-The ViewModel layer is responsible for managing the data presented to the user and handling the communication between the Model and View layers.
-It retrieves data from the Repository and prepares it for display in the View, and it also handles user input and updates the Model as necessary

 ## TechStacks
   - [**Kotlin Flows and Coroutines**](https://kotlinlang.org/docs/reference/coroutines-overview.html)
     Kotlin Flows and Coroutines are used to perform asynchronous tasks in the app, such as querying the database or encrypting and decrypting data.
 Kotlin Flows are a new addition to the Kotlin language that allow developers to build reactive streams of data, while Coroutines are a lightweight way to perform asynchronous tasks.